General Roca, Río Negro: 2016 meteor event

 In the afternoon of 20 June 2016, a series of loud blasts could be heard in General Roca, causing buildings to shake and windows to rattle, but police, firefighters and emergency workers could not find any evidence of an explosion or natural calamity.
 No damage was reported.
 The astronomical observatory in nearby Neuquén later revealed that the cause had been a meteor that burst in the atmosphere over the city, at an estimated speed of 2400 kph.
 Astronomer Roberto Figueroa estimated that the meteor measured approximately 12 m across and probably broke on atmospheric entry, falling mostly as ash, but some larger fragments could have reached the lower atmosphere and caused an audible boom.

+Geography

 Climate

 General Roca has a semi-arid climate with warm to hot summers, combined with cool winters.
 Rainfall is sparse year round, resulting in a relative arid influence of the climate, being located in the Andean rain shadow.